unsorted-repos/PublicCodeLibrary/AutomationAndSystems/TaskWarrior/Login and start cronjob service automatically/HowTo.md

 -------------------

  ###  ###TODO:###

-  0. Make backup storage location a parameter in stead of requiring it to be replaced in all the lines.
-  1. Add the location of the customsort and this script itself to the backup script autoBackup.sh to prevent requiring to execute this manual again if you re-install taskwarrior.
+  0. Add the location of the customsort and this script itself to the backup script autoBackup.sh to prevent requiring to execute this manual again if you re-install taskwarrior.
-  2. Add customSort with 10 minute intervals to cronjob.